Developer Guide#

-This page explains how to add a new step to the Toolbox (e.g., a new processing stage, validation routine, or export).
+This page explains how to add new steps and tests to the Toolbox.

 A step is a stage in the pipeline that can be defined via Python, and configured via the Pipelines Config file.
 Examples of steps include:

 Steps are not limited to one per file - in fact, a single file can contain multiple steps.
-For example, the salinity.py file contains both a QC and an ADJ step.
+This also is true for configs.
+Any step can be called multiple times in a single config.

 1. Create a new Python file in the appropriate directory under src/toolbox/steps/custom/.

-NOTE: if you are creating a step for specific vairables - such as a salinity QC step - then it should go in the variables subdirectory.
+NOTE: if you are creating a step for specific vairables then it should go in the variables subdirectory.

 class MyNewStep(BaseStep):